tjingsheng/swe-take-home-assignment/README.md

 Ambiguity: The default values are 0.0 for min and 4000.0 for max.
 However, it's not explicitly stated what happens if min > max (e.g., /users?min=5000&max=4000).

-Assumption: If min > max, return zero rows successfully.
+Assumption: If min > max, return an empty list ("results": []), not an error.

+3. Offset and Limit Behaviour

+Ambiguity: There is no mentioning of behaviour when the offset exceeds the number of available records.

+Assumption: If offset is greater than the available results, return an empty list ("results": []), not an error.

 ## Setup